VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Fix: CSS fix for VY256 to be more theme compatible
 - Add: Shortcode `roundup=TRUE` which rounds up to nearest point as after 1 point as currently you lose hashes in between after the first point you earned (not a default)
+- Add: Earned function to allow to show total earned over all time rather than a sum of current.
+(Useful for book keeping)

 = 2.3.2 =